Essential Django packages ❤️

 Django is sometimes called the batteries-included web framework, but there are a few third-party packages I tend to install for every Django project.
 I have categorized the packages for different use-cases, although one important note is that I am primarily thinking about side projects and websites with reasonable traffic requirements (i.e. 99% of the websites ever created).
 I personally have a few sites that have survived the Hacker News home page with most of this stack, so you'll also probably be just fine (and it turns out that judicious use of caching with redis can handle a lot of traffic). 😉

-Thanks to Will Vincent for publishing 20 Django Packages That I Use in Every Project which directly inspired this post -- we have a few packages which overlap, but of course there are some differences as well.
+Thanks to Will Vincent for publishing 20 Django Packages That I Use in Every Project which directly inspired this post -- we have a few packages which overlap, but of course there are some differences.
 Also, if you need more awesomeness there is always awesomedjango.org or... if you want to see the whole breadth of options check out djangopackages.org!

 I have tried to include links to the project sponsor/donation page if I could find it (please let me know if I missed any).
-One way to support the libraries you use is financially.
-Every 6 months or so, I document what I personally sponsor and I encourage you to as well if it's within your means and budget.
+One way to support the libraries you use is by donating/sponsoring them.
 Or better yet, get your workplace to sponsor the open source software they rely on!

 And finally, just a note: lists like this are inherently subjective -- all libraries have their own trade-offs and nothing is perfect for everyone.
-I built up this list over years of trying things and seeing what worked for me and what I liked.
-I humbly suggest you come up with your own list, write it up, and let me know -- I'd love to read it and see what packages I'm missing out on!
+I built up this list by trying lots of libraries and seeing what worked for me and what I liked.
+I humbly suggest you come up with your own list, write it up, and let me know on Mastodon or Bluesky -- I'd love to hear what packages I'm missing out on!

 ruff

-I remember maybe 8 years ago when a co-worker tried to convince our team to use yapf and I was dead-set against it.
-I do not remember the actual conversation, just that I thought it was a horrible idea.
+Maybe 8 years ago a co-worker tried to convince me to use yapf and I was dead-set against it.
 I probably said something like, "Why would I want something to change my code automatically?!" or "I don't agree with this one formatting rule, therefore it must be bad."

-Boy, has my opinion changed.
+Yikes.
+My opinion has completely changed.
 At first, isort opened my eyes to the wonder of not manually alphabetizing all of my code imports.
-Then, black came along (with its delightful lack of settings) and I realized that I was now willing to trade "my personal code style" for "never thinking about code formatting ever again".
-Especially when working in a team where everyone tends to have their "own style".
+Then, black came along (with its delightful lack of settings) and I realized that I was willing to trade "my personal code style" for "never thinking about code formatting ever again".
+Especially when working in a team where everyone tends to have their own "style".

 pytest-django